Euphredes/Phaedrah/README.txt

  loveaches.

 I.
-how could I leave these feelings behind? when they're so sore for her. when I can just keep her in mind. when I can give her what the space is worth.

-I.
-I overuse her name.
-nothing feels the same.

-I.
-reassurance is most compatible with love. sustaining what is or was.

-I.
 the first time she
  told my eyes
  what she likes,
 my heart spiked:
 lovestruck for the
  rest of my life.

-I.
-a he becomes a doer
-over a her.

 I.
 hot silver in her